batiste/swagger-markdown/README.md

 For now this extension supports only Definitions and Paths and can do those things:

  * For Definitions it can create description tables.
- * For Paths it can create parameters table, response tables, and responses examples.
+ * For Paths it can create request parameters table, request examples, response tables, and responses examples.

 To install: